-- Hybrid A combination of meetings with the instructor and "on your own" assignments and reading.
+•Hybrid - A combination of meetings with the instructor and "on your own" assignments and reading.
 Classroom meeting time is reduced, requiring students to complete more work outside of class.
-In addition, interaction via electronic means such as email and Blackboard is utilized. - Accelerated Learning Classes meet a reduced number of weeks, with extended hours per meeting.
+In addition, interaction via electronic means such as email and the STInet LMS is utilized.

+•Accelerated Learning - Classes meet a reduced number of weeks, with extended hours per meeting.
 The pace of the class is accelerated, requiring class work to be completed in fewer weeks.
-Both instructor/ class interaction and interaction via Blackboard and/or email is used. - On-line No in-person class meetings are held.
+Both instructor/class interaction and interaction via the STInet LMS and/or email is used.

+•On-line - No in-person class meetings are held.
 Learning may be over the entire semester or accelerated to take less than a semester.
-Interaction between instructor and students and between students takes place only via electronic means such as email and Blackboard.
+Interaction between instructor and students and between students takes place only via electronic means such as email and the STInet LMS.

 Students must be self motivated and have a computer at home with a broadband Internet connection to take these courses.
+Students should also consider their learning styles when deciding upon a course structure that fits them best.
 Most Hybrid, Accelerated Learning, and On-Line courses require the use of a laptop computer.